- Travel and Places

-There are bus services from the airport into the center of Palma.
+There are bus services from the airport into the centre of Palma.
 This will take you to Plaza Espana.
 A bus runs from Plaza Espana to Soller about every hour.

 There are two buses which you can catch, the number 210 and the 211.

-The 210 goes on a longer route via Valldemosa and Diea, this takes about 1.30 hrs.
+The 210 goes a longer route via Valldemossa and Deia, this takes about 1.30 hrs.

 The 211 is the express service which takes about 40 mins and goes directly through the tunnel.